lblabr/d8w3css/README.txt

 You can view live demo by going to:
 <a href="http://drupal8.w3css.theme.flashwebcenter.com" title="Drupal8 W3CSS
 Theme Demo">http://drupal8.w3css.theme.flashwebcenter.com/</a>
+20- Drupal8 W3CSS Theme comes with the ability to change the Main Container's Columns layout.
+The main container has three columns.
+The three columns are stacked (25% 50% 25%).
+To change the three columns to be stacked equal width (33% 33% 33%), just insert in the text box 33-33-33 If you want to go back to the stacked columns (25% 50% 25%), just remove the text 33-33-33
 ========================================================
 |=       DRUPAL8 W3CSS THEME CONFIGURATION            =|
 ========================================================